 If you were to go shopping to buy a new product for the first time (all prices and quality being equal), you’d likely gravitate toward something aesthetically pleasing – a product with a bright colored box and a name that resonates with you.
 You don’t need to be a marketing expert or a product designer to package your class in a way so that it has the same appeal.
-But if you don’t consider what your class looks like, from the cover image to the title, you may be losing out on student enrollments.
+But if you don’t consider what your class looks like, from the cover image to the title, you may be losing out on students watching your class.

 Great merchandising grabs a student’s attention and a few small details go a long way to increase visibility and click-throughs.
 You can optimize your class for discovery and student engagement by having a clear class title, an eye-catching yet relevant cover image, and skills that distill your class into a few keywords.

 To see the difference that merchandising makes, check out this great example of how teacher Jamie Bartlett packaged up her Photoshop class.
-The content of this class is amazing and based on the number of enrollments, it’s clearly a hit with the community.
+The content of this class is amazing and based on the number of students in her class, it’s clearly a hit with the community.
 But imagine if this class made a poor first impression by having a blurry cover image, a vague title, and no relevant skills.
 Students would likely scroll past the class on the page, and miss out on all that it has to offer.

 For more tips, check out this blog post on easy ways to merchandise your class.

 Mistake #2: Disregarding Skillshare's marketing tools

 Spreading the word about your class is vital to ensure your class is discovered by more students.
-We offer a suite of tools to help you promote your class, but using the wrong tools (or worse, forgetting to use them at all!) could mean losing traction with fewer student enrollments.
+We offer a suite of tools to help you promote your class, but using the wrong tools (or worse, forgetting to use them at all!) could mean losing traction.